data-exp-lab/dxl-docs/source/meta.rst

 regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
 We do not tolerate harassment of lab members in any form.
-Sexual language and imagery is generally not appropriate for any lab venue, including lab meetings, presentations, or discussions.
+Sexual language and imagery is not appropriate for any lab venue, including lab meetings, presentations, or discussions.

 The Less Quick Version
 ----------------------